State of Sex Robots: These Are the Companies Developing Robotic Lovers [UPDATED]

 The long wait may soon be over.
-Next year the first commercially available sex robots are expected to hit the market.
+Life-sized sex dolls combined with animatronics and artificial intelligence are starting to hit the market.

 And while certain sexbot projects are further along than others, rival companies are emerging that want a piece of this potentially very lucrative robot pie.

-The well-known frontrunner is Realbotix, a project launched by Matt McMullen of Abyss Creations in California last year.
-The company plans to start taking preorders and release a sexbot prototype in 2017.
+A well-known frontrunner is Realbotix, a project launched by Matt McMullen of Abyss Creations in California in 2015.

-Abyss Creations makes the very popular silicone sex doll the RealDoll, versions of which have appeared in movies and TV shows including Lars and the Real Girl and Sons of Anarchy.
+If you enjoy TV and film, it’s likely you’ve seen McMullen’s work.
+Abyss Creations makes the very popular silicone sex doll the RealDoll, versions of which have appeared in movies and shows including Lars and the Real Girl and Sons of Anarchy.

-The head is expected to retail for $10,000.
-After releasing this product, the company said it begin creating the full body, which is estimated to cost between $30,000 and $60,000.
+After Realbotix releases the robotic head, the company said it will begin creating the full body, which is estimated to cost between $30,000 and $60,000.
+Some of you will also be happy to know there are plans to create a male version at a later date.

 This endeavor is particularly exciting because the Realbotix team includes experts who have worked at Hanson Robotics.
 This company is world-renowned for creating exceptionally sophisticated humanlike robots equipped with impressive AI software.

 It can also carry on Siri-like conversations in Chinese, while an English language system is in development.
-However, Z-onedoll representative David Lee said the Silicone Robot makes moaning sounds, and customers can download any sounds of their choosing into the love doll.
+The Silicone Robot makes moaning sounds and customers can download any sounds of their choosing into the love doll.

 Like other synthetics sold by the company, this one’s body heats up.
 Customers can control the temperature through the app, but the head, neck, breasts, hands, and feet don’t offer the warming function.